Conservation and Development Grants and Loans

 Current Opportunities

 • Cooperative Fire Protection Capacity Grant - Funding aimed at cooperatively increasing local fire leadership, preparedness, and fire response capabilities.
-Through this opportunity, DNRC seeks to fund and leverage staff capacity or projects in support of local fire response coordination needs while also supporting DNRC County Coop fire protection related functions.
-Now accepting applications on an open and rolling basis.
-Applications will be accepted through March 31, 2025, or until all funds are awarded.
+Through this opportunity, DNRC seeks to fund and leverage staff capacity or projects in support of local fire response coordination needs while also supporting DNRC County Coop fire protection-related functions.
+Now accepting applications.
+First review of applications closes on April 24, 2025, with additional review ongoing until December 31, 2025 or until all funds are awarded.

 WANT TO SEE THE BASICS ON HOW TO USE SUBMITTABLE?
 YES!